VerifiedXBlockchain/VerifiedX-Docs/docs/CLI/cli-config.md

 	+ b.
 Ex: RejectAssetExtensionTypes=exe,zip,pdf... (ensure there are no spaces between types)
 	+ c.
 This will add extension types to the already defined list and will reject any NFT assets with these known extension types

 21. AllowedExtensionsTypes (default is null)
 	+ a.
 Type List<string>
 	+ b.
 Ex: AllowedExtensionsTypes=pdf,doc,xls
 	+ c.
 This will remove extension types to the already defined list and will allow any NFT assets with these known extension types to be downloaded

+22. MotherAddress (default is null)
+	+ a.
+Type string
+	+ b.
+Ex: 111.222.333.444
+	+ c.
+The IP address of the wallet you are hosting MOTHER on

+23. MotherPassword (default is null)
+	+ a.
+Type string
+	+ b.
+Ex: MyPassword
+	+ c.
+The password set when configuring MOTHER

 ```